Ask Krrish Contact Us

 After Events (after insert, after update, after delete, after undelete)

-After events fire *after* a record has been saved to the database.
-At this point, the records have an ID assigned (for inserts) and are accessible from the database.
-This is the ideal time to:
+Fire after a record has been saved to the database.
+Records now have an ID assigned (for inserts).
+Ideal for:

-• Send emails or make callouts to external systems.
+• Sending emails or making callouts to external systems.

-• Create or update other records based on the current record's state.
+• Creating or updating other records based on the current record's state.

 trigger AccountContactCreationTrigger on Account (after insert) {